Here it is! The long list of ways to make money on the road while living nomadically, in a van, or traveling continuously.

 8 – Observa

 Lately, many of the better paying tasks require interacting with a manager and asking some basic questions.
-If you are comfortable with that, 100s of dollars per month are to be made here depending on your willingness to travel to specific grocery store locations.
+If you are comfortable with that, hundreds of dollars per month are to be made here depending on your willingness to travel to specific grocery store locations.

 9 – Gigwalk